ikus060/minarca/doc/configuration.md

 ## Configure LDAP Authentication

-Minarca may integrates with LDAP server to support user authentication.
+Minarca may integrate with LDAP server to support user authentication.

 ```{toctree}
 ---